 It didn’t take long for missions organizations to notice.
 Each month the fund began receiving multiple requests for grants.
 A Missions Advisory Committee was formed to communicate with the organizations asking for funding.

-Eleven years later, the fund had a value of over $350,000 after giving away $147,835 to missions projects across the world.
+Fifteen years later, the fund had a value of over $350,000 after giving away over $280,000 to 161 missions projects across the world.
 All of this has been done with small gifts from individuals and corporations.
 Many people give monthly.
-The largest single gift we have received to date is $5,500.

 Last year the KMF received over 60 grant applications.
-As you can see from the missions pro les in this brochure we have been able to fund many smart projects that have become self-sustain- ing and scalable.
+As you can see from the missions profiles we have been able to fund many smart projects that have become self-sustaining and scalable.

 Become Part of The Story